 As part of a commitment to racial equity and food justice, the Food Solutions New England (FSNE) network is dedicated to normalizing conversations about race and racism.

 We believe it benefits us all to have greater collective capacity in our region to identify and address the different ways the racism shows up in our lives (internalized, interpersonal, institutional, and structural).

 This Challenge was originally developed by Dr. Eddie Moore, Jr. and Debby Irving and has been adapted by Food Solutions New England with support from the Interaction Institute for Social Change.
 The challenge is designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
 Participation in an activity like this helps us to discover how racial injustice and social injustice impact the food system, to connect with one another, to identify ways to dismantle racism and become better leaders for a more just, equitable food system.

-How the 21-Day Racial Equity Habit Building Challenge (aka the Racial Equity Challenge) works:
+The 21-Day Racial Equity Habit Building Challenge (aka the Racial Equity Challenge) is simple:

-You, along with hundreds of other people across the US, commit to furthering your connection to understanding and addressing racism for 21 consecutive days:
+You (along with hundreds of other people across the US) commit to deepening your understanding of and willingness to confront racism for 21 consecutive days:

 This work is challenging and, as with most things in life, having a community of support helps.
-We hope to have a vibrant conversation on the Racial Equity Challenge site, and you can also share your learning in via Facebook or Twitter (#FSNEEquityChallenge).
+We hope to have a vibrant conversations, sharing diverse perspectives on the Racial Equity Challenge site (going live April 9!), but you can also connect via Facebook or Twitter (#FSNEEquityChallenge).

-This is an exciting opportunity to dive deep into racial equity together.
-Thank you for accepting this challenge with us.
+This is an exciting opportunity to dive deep into racial equity and food justice.
+We hope you'll join us and accept this challenge.